iVS3D/iVS3D/README.md

 [Link to our test data]

 ## Future Work
-- [ ] Make use of provided Meta Data such as GPS Data
-- [ ] Speed up export
+- [ ] Add remote colmap execution for windows
-- [ ] Speed up optical flow calculations
+- [ ] Add seemless colmap integration for windows

 ## Licence